ckxng/aadddriverapi/README.md

 Studio Code.
 A Local Project (driverapi) will appear in the Azure Functions extension.
 With this Local Project selected, choose Deploy to Function App and follow the prompts.

+# /api/driver

+A Storage Account is required containing tables with the following schema:

+## drivers

+- PartitionKey {string} a code that is unique per base
+- RowKey {string, guid} a unique key per driver
+- FirstName {string}
+- LastName {string}

+## cars

+- PartitionKey {string} a code that is unique per base
+- RowKey {string, guid} a unique key per car
+- OwnerKey {string, guid} the unique key of a row in the drivers table
+- Make {string}
+- Model {string}
+- Year {string}
+- Color {string}
+- Plate {string}

+## Environment Variables

+The Azure App Service hosting this Function App must container either the following in Application Settings, so that the function can retrieve storage credentials via. environment variables:

+- both of AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY
+- or AZURE_STORAGE_CONNECTION_STRING

 # Author